top of page

 ASCENTS

-1. Normal Ascent- Best way to ascend from every dive.
+1. Normal Ascent- The best way to ascend from every dive.
 With plenty of air and not an emergency

 4. Buoyant Ascent - Emergency only.
 Out of air, buddy too far away and too deep for a CESA.
-Drop your weights and just get to the surface as quickly as possible.
+Drop your weights and get to the surface as quickly as possible.
 DCI is better than drowning.
-This skill is not taught as even practicing this is dangerous.
+This skill is not taught, as even practising this is dangerous.

 CESA (Controlled Emergency Swimming Ascent)

 • Not drop your weights.
-Remember that in an actual emergency, you ditch weights only when any doubt exists about your ability to reach the surface.
+Remember that in an emergency, you ditch weights only when you doubt your ability to reach the surface.

 • Not use the control line for assistance – the line is only for the instructor to use for control and emergency stopping.